-This facility provides the ability to specify access authorities under which the permanent DASD data sets, tape volumes, DASD volumes, and terminals are made available to the users of the system.
+This facility provides the ability to specify access authorities under which the permanent DASD data sets, tape volumes, DASD volumes, terminals, and other resources are made available to the users of the system.
 VSAM, non-VSAM, cataloged, and uncataloged data sets can be protected by RACF.

-When users, groups, DASD data sets, tape volumes, DASD volumes, and terminals are defined to RACF, RACF builds and stores their descriptions in profiles on the RACF data set.
+When users, groups, DASD data sets, tape volumes, DASD volumes, terminals, and other resources are defined to RACF, RACF builds and stores their descriptions in profiles on the RACF data set.
 RACF uses these profiles for RACHECK authorization checking and RACINIT user identification and verification.